neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

 2. **Update Yaml file**
    * Once the client and server folders are separated into different repositories, update the .github\workflows\main.yml in each as the following:

-   # Server - GitHub Actions CI Workflow Configuration
+   # Client - GitHub Actions CI Workflow Configuration

       ```yaml
       name: FakeStackOverflow CI